yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 > 1. What is the longest amplicon of the flavors TILED and qPCR respectively?
 > 2. What's the difference of the functionality 2 flavors qPCR and TILED?
+> 3. When you've done the comparison of the bed files from github and your created ones, where there differences?
+If yes, what could be the reason?
-> 3. If you want to have a more accurate product, which option do you have to manipulate?
+> 4. If you want to have a more accurate product, which option do you have to manipulate?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
 In TILED over 1000 nucleotides long and in qPCR around 180 length.
 > > 2.
 The qpcr flavor reports back small amplicons with an optimized internal probe.
 The TILED flavor overlapping amplicons for Oxford Nanopore or Whole Genome Sequencing.
 > > 3.
+Yes, there are differences.
+It's a different set of primers.
+The reason for this very different result are the settings of the parameters.
+In the last run, we let VarVamp run with the default settings for the tiled flavor.
+Check out the analysis/varvamp log file of both, the one on the github and your own produced.
-Increase of length of amplicon, minimal required overlap and threshold or decrease of maximum number of ambiguous nucleotides per primer
+> > 4.
+Increase of length of amplicon, minimal required overlap and threshold or decrease of maximum number of ambiguous nucleotides per primer.
 > >
 > {: .solution}
 >